 The following video is of a traditional Latin, or Tridentine, Mass in Paris (so you will hear both Latin and French).
 What the video does not say is that this is a Mass of the Society of St. Pius X (SSPX), taking place at their only Paris church, Saint-Nicolas-du-Chardonnet.
-However (I say “however” because SSPX is nearly, but not quite, a schismatic church), I love this video for how it captures the sense of ordinary humanity attending a Mass, and of the beauty of the 1962, pre-Vatican II Latin Mass.
+However (I say “however” because SSPX is nearly, but not quite, a schismatic church), I love this video for how it captures the sense of ordinary humanity attending a Mass, and of the beauty of the 1962, pre-Vatican II Latin Mass — and the strong sense of a truly Catholic culture surrounding this Mass.
+(I imagine it’s more than just the Mass, though that’s the biggest part.
+I imagine there are numerous traditions this community keeps alive.)
 I wish dearly such masses occurred in my home town.* I love the Latin, I love the solemnity — I believe our world today is craving solemnity and true worship.
 I would like to see more videos of this, or better quality from parishes that have actual canonical status in the Catholic Church.

 NOTE: I am no fan of the SSPX, but I think they have some valid concerns.
 This letter of caution sums up my feelings fairly well.
 I get the struggles some Catholics have with all the changes and turmoil in the Church since the roots of modernism and complacent sluggishness began rotting the core (heart? passions? justifications?) of the Church in the early parts of the last century, and then the winds of the radical 1960’s rushed through the Church, as they did through all of society.
 Some want to blame the Second Vatican Council, but I don’t believe it.
 The Church has suffered since the sixties, just as it has at many times in its history, and those times become the soil from which a better Church grows — it is the constant process of reformation that has gone on since St. Peter denied Christ, and the Corinthians were sowing disunity among themselves, and the Galatians were being foolish with their doctrine.
 We should welcome the past fifty+ years like we welcome suffering — not wishing it on anyone else, but willing to embrace it personally for its deeper value.
 (Keep in mind I say this being a Catholic less than three years.)
 I honestly think we might be on the verge of something like a new rebirth of the Church.
 We typically don’t know what we have lost until we have lost it.
 But it takes time, not as long as geologic time, but it can feel that way.
 Regardless, I am not a fan of the SSPX because I can smell Protestantism from a long ways away, having spent forty-seven years of my life in that world, and now am a Catholic happy to not be protesting anymore.
 Beware Catholics, don’t play with fire.
 I know that spirit of protest, and of pride, which is the real rot at the heart of the SSPX.
 Rebellion is not the same as true reformation.
 One is of pride, the other of humility.
 HOWEVER, I firmly believe there are many good Christians attending SPPX masses (for a variety of reasons), just as there are many good Christians in other Protestant churches.
 AND I pray for reconciliation.
 AND, given Pope Francis has granted SSPX priests the ability to licitly provide absolution during the Jubilee Year of Mercy one can probably hope even more confidently.